Traffic and Parking Rules and Regulations

 Temporary Parking Permits

 Students, faculty, and staff with valid parking permits may obtain a temporary parking permit for short periods when a vehicle or motorcycle is not available, this includes waiting for a parking permit that has been mailed.
-You may request a temporary parking permit though the STC parking portal.
+You may request a temporary parking permit online through the STC parking portal.

-Visitors may also obtain a temporary parking permit through the STC parking portal.
+Visitors may also obtain a temporary parking permit through the STC parking portal on the STC Department of Public Safety webpage.

 Displaying a Parking Permit